D-modules generated by rational powers of holomorphic functions

 which is the identity on $\OO_X(*Z)$, and sends $s$ to $s-\al$.
 (This is similar to the definition of the action of $t$ on $\D_X[s]f^s$ which sends $s$ to $s+1$, see \cite{Ma2}, \cite{Ka1}, etc.) \sk It induces isomorphisms of $\D_X$-submodules

 Note that these are not $\C[s]$-linear, and (3.1.2) does not hold if $\D_X[s]$ is replaced by $\D_X[\dd_t]$. \sk Combining these with Proposition~(2.3), we get

 where the last isomorphism is induced by the multiplication by $t^{-j}$ with $j:=\al-\be$, see the definition of $G$ in (1.3.1).
 So Theorem~1 follows from the Verdier-type extension theorem for regular holonomic $\D$-modules as in (1.9).
 (Note that the composition of $(i_f)_*^{\!\D}$ and $\Gr_V^0$ is the identity for $\D_X$-modules supported in $Z$.)
-This finishes the proof of Theorem~1. \msn {\bf 3.2.~Proof of Theorem~2.} We may assume $\al\ne1$ by a remark after Question~1.
-The assertion follows from Theorem~1 and Proposition~1, since the two conditions
+This finishes the proof of Theorem~1. \msn {\bf 3.2.~Proof of Theorem~2.\,} We may assume $\al\ne1$ by a remark after Question~1.
+The first assertion of Theorem~2 follows from Theorem~1 and Proposition~1, since the two conditions

-are equivalent if $N$ is strictly compatible with the filtration $G$.
-In fact, the last condition implies the commutativity of $\Gr^G_j$ with ${\rm Coker}\,N$ (and $N$ is nilpotent).
-This finishes the proof of Theorem~2. \msn {\bf 3.3.~Proof of Theorem~3.} We may assume $\al\ne1$ as in the proof of Theorem~2 above.
-By using (1.3.5) and Proposition~1, the assumption of Theorem~3 implies that there is
+are equivalent to each other if $N$ is strictly compatible with the filtration $G$.
+Indeed, the strict compatibility implies the commutativity of $\Gr^G_j$ with ${\rm Coker}\,N$ (and $N$ is nilpotent).
+The last assertion of Theorem~2 then follows from (5).
+This finishes the proof of Theorem~2. \msn {\bf 3.3.~Proof of Theorem~3.\,} We may assume $\al\ne1$ as in the proof of Theorem~2 above.
+By using (1.3.7) and Proposition~1, the assumption of Theorem~3 implies that there is

 We have to show

 If $v\in N\M_f^{\be}+G_{j-1}\M_f^{\be}$, then there is $v'\in\M_f^{\be}$ with

 Combined with (3.3.1), this implies